-The Group's sales policy is designed to develop strategic partnerships with suppliers, partners and contractors in its primary markets:
+Risk identification Risk management large number of suppliers.
+In France, in particular, purchases from the top twenty suppliers represented around 60% of the total purchases made in 2020.
+The Group's sales policy is designed to develop strategic partnerships with suppliers, partners and contractors in its primary markets: align our interests and suppliers' interests around the value strategy, with its opportunities and constraints, by entering into partnerships that shape the entire relationship (purchasing, communication, merchandising, demonstrations, etc.); ad-hoc structures with a specific governance system have been implemented with the aim of rebalancing our relations with our suppliers: introduction of a 'hybrid' mode of operation which links buyers to product categories and provides central coordination, creation of a purchasing &amp; policies department to define purchasing policy, coordinate and manage buyers, and monitor and formalize policies, integration of the scope of the France and international Purchasing Departments (management of European contracts) is in progress, separate management of the Services area by a specific Services Department;

-- align our interests and suppliers' interests around the value strategy, with its opportunities and constraints, by entering into partnerships that shape the entire relationship (purchasing, communication, merchandising, demonstrations, etc.); - ad-hoc structures with a specific governance system have been implemented with the aim of rebalancing our relations with our suppliers: - introduction of a 'hybrid' mode of operation which links buyers to product categories and provides central coordination, - creation of a purchasing & policies department to define purchasing policy, coordinate and manage buyers, and monitor and formalize policies, - integration of the scope of the France and international Purchasing Departments (management of European contracts) is in progress, - separate management of the Services area by a specific Services Department; - offer developments to the services delivered to our suppliers through data supply and to the customer's experience online and in store; - agreements with suppliers are periodically negotiated in accordance with local laws and regulations and the Business Code of Conduct (appended to supplier contracts).
+agreements with suppliers are periodically negotiated in accordance with local laws and regulations and the Business Code of Conduct (appended to supplier contracts).